DanielPickens/KubeSheet/README.md

-kubewrap is an kubernetes cli wrapper with a focus to explore the kubernetes REST API's leveraging the go libraries available along with golang and cobra package.
+Kubewrap is an kubernetes cli wrapper with a focus to explore the kubernetes REST API's leveraging the go libraries available along with golang and cobra package.

 # Install  the cobra library:
 ```